 As-built plans and nature status map

-Inventory plans
+As-built plans

 On the geoHub of the city of Innsbruck you can download a selection of maps as PDF files.
 In addition, you can use sections of the city map yourself, indicating the source "Plan basis: City of Innsbruck".

-When do I have to pay a tax?
+When do I pay residents' charges?

-- of the traffic development(development contribution) and
+• traffic development(development contribution) and

-- the construction of sidewalks(sidewalk contribution).
+• the construction of sidewalks(sidewalk contribution).

-The rates for 2023 are:
+The rates for 2024 are:

-- Development contribution rate: 15.40 euros
+• Development contribution rate: 16.12 euros

-- Sidewalk contribution rate: 3.40 euros
+• Sidewalk contribution rate: 3.56 euros

 When it comes to construction projects, you have to deal with a large number of offices.
 Therefore, this presentation is abbreviated to give you an overview.
 If you have more detailed questions about the local rates, please contact the Service Unit Municipal taxes - assessment